sabrinajad/Fully-DevOps-Cycle-GCP-ITI-Graduations-Project/README.md

 # Terraform-GKE-Jenkins
-## - Create GKE using terraform
+## - Create GKE using terraform.

-## - Deploy Jenkins (master & slave) on GKE
+## - Deploy Jenkins (master & slave) on GKE.

-## - Create a pipeline using Jenkins to build image and push it to docker hub and deploy moviedb web app on GKE the pipeline triggered by GitHub_hook
+## - Create a pipeline using Jenkins to build image and push it to docker hub and deploy simple web app on GKE the pipeline triggered by GitHub_hook.
 _____________________________________________________________________________________________________________
 ## Building infrastructure IaC on GCP using Terraform to Build The Following :
 * Network